cautiousadaptation/Drone-Route-Simulator/README.md

 As described in the accompanying paper in greater detail, the purpose of this application is to evaluate our approach, by simulating a drone route along a track between two hospitals.
 Through the use of this application, it is possible to observe the different behaviors in the original implementation of the drone and the drone with a wrapper developed using aspect-oriented programming.

-It is written in Java in IntelliJ, and takes advantage of several Java technologies, such as the JavaFX and AspectJ.
+It is written in Java, and developed using IntelliJ IDE.
+Also, it takes advantage of the following Java technologies: JavaFX and AspectJ.

 ## Artifact structure
 This repository contains the following items: